vvsdan/vvsdan/README.md

 ### Hi there 👋

-My name is Dan and I am independently learning development with a focus on front-end technologies.
+My name is Dan and I am independently learning development with a focus on front-end languages and technologies.
 In addition, I am familiarizing myself with backend and cloud technologies to become a more well-rounded developer.
 Learning through numerous online courses and reading documentation.